jesus-rubiojimenez/Bayes-QuEst/readme.md

 This is a collection of scripts covering a range of problems in (quantum) parameter estimation à la Bayes.
 Some of these implement or support calculations published elsewhere; see the references therein.

-The list will grow with time.
+The list will continue to grow with time.